16th July 2013: Details on the coat. I have started to add all the details on the coat, so can happily say it's 95% complete.

 Since I have plenty of spare fabric, I will plan to remake after when I finish the coat and cape.

-The worst thing when your making a cosplay from black colour-fast fabric is when the costume will consists of some white parts.
+2nd April 2013: In the wash The worst thing when your making a cosplay from black colour-fast fabric is when the costume will consists of some white parts.
 I took this in consideration, so when I almost completed the base of Fate's coat of her barrier jacket, I hand washed the base by soaking and rinsing in warm water several times until the water is almost clear.
 Gawd, the water literately turned black at the first time!
 Since the water is not 100% clear, I might go through this process 2-3 more times again.

 This is my test pattern for the base of the black coat, however I might as well use this for the final piece if it looks good after ironing though will need some alterations and need to add the collar, plus buy fabric for the lining etc..
 Ignore safety pins and the fraying fabric.
 I still need to hem and sew everything together properly, but you get the just of it.